cocos-creator/docs-3d-deprecated/en/scripting/external-scripts.md

 > **Note**: When adding global variables, please be careful not to have the same name with the existing global variables in the system.

-> **Note**: Developers can freely encapsulate or extend the **Cocos Creator 3D** engine in the plug-in script, but this will increase the cost of team communication and make the script difficult to reuse.
+> **Note**: Developers can freely encapsulate or extend the **Cocos Creator** engine in the plug-in script, but this will increase the cost of team communication and make the script difficult to reuse.

 ### Import options

 Many third-party JavaScript libraries provide library functions in the form of global variables.
 These libraries often write global variables `window`, `global`, `self` and `this`.

 However, these global variables are not necessarily cross-platform.
 For convenience, when importing plug-in scripts, the option **Simulate global variables** is provided.
-After opening, **Cocos Creator 3D** will insert the necessary code to simulate these global variables.
+After opening, **Cocos Creator** will insert the necessary code to simulate these global variables.
 Example:

 ```js
 (function() {